ChenxingWang93/CSharp_Notes/1.Contents/README.md

 the keyword `async` and `await` in C# is to enable you to define and call methods that can run asynchronously. you dont have to concern with specifying continuations or scheduling code to run on _Dispatcher_ objects to ensure that data is manipulated on the correct thread.

 async:
-does ✔️:
-does not ❌:
+does ✔️: specify that the code in the method can be divided into one or more continuations, when these continuations run, they execute on the same thread as the original method call. does not ❌: the _async_ modifier does not signify that a method runs asynchronously on a seperate thread.

 await:
 does ✔️:
 does not ❌:

 ##### the _slowMethod_ method implemented as an asynchronous method with the _async_ modifier and _await_ operators
 > ```C#